-ELEMENT 2010 CHARTER REQUIREMENTS 2018 MINING CHARTER REQUIREMENTS • Permit or licence holders in terms of the Acts must comply with all the targets set out in the 2018 Mining Charter, subject to the following exemptions: • Thresholds for Precious Metals Jewellers and Precious Metals Beneficiators - • Exempted Micro Enterprises (including students) with an estimated maximum turno of less than R1 million per annum are exempt from complying with all 2018 Mining Charter elements and targets; • Small Enterprises with an estimated maximu turnover of between R1 million to R50 millio per annum are exempt from complying with the Socio Economic Development element, Inclusive Procurement, Supplier and Enterpri Development element, and Employment Eq element (in respect of businesses with less ti 10 employees), however they must comply with the Ownership element (undefined), Human Resource Development element and Initial Resoluce Development Equity Element (in respect of businesses with 10 or more employees); and Medium and Larger Enterprises with an estimated maximum turnover greater than R50 million per annum must comply with all 2018 Mining Charter elements and targets.
-Thresholds for Diamond Beneficiators - Small Enterprises with an estimated maximu turnover of less than R 50 million per annum are exempt from complying with the Socio Economic Development element and Employment Equity element (in respect of businesses with less than 10 employees), however they must comply with the Owners element (undefined), Human Resource Development element, Employment Equity Element (in respect of businesses with 10 or more employees), and Inclusive Procuremer Supplier and Industry Related Enterprise Development Element; Medium and Larger Enterprises with an estimated maximum turnover greater than R50 million per annum must comply with all 2018 Mining Charter elements and targets.
+ELEMENT 2010 CHARTER REQUIREMENTS 2018 MINING CHARTER REQUIREMENTS Permit or licence holders in terms of the Acts must comply with all the targets set out in the 2018 Mining Charter, subject to the following exemptions: Thresholds for Precious Metals Jewellers and Precious Metals Beneficiators - Exempted Micro Enterprises (including students) with an estimated maximum turnover of less than R1 million per annum are exempt from complying with all 2018 Mining Charter elements and targets; Small Enterprises with an estimated maximum turnover of between R1 million to R50 million per annum are exempt from complying with the Socio Economic Development element, Inclusive Procurement, Supplier and Enterprise Development element, and Employment Equity element (in respect of businesses with less than 10 employees), however they must comply with the Ownership element (undefined), Human Resource Development element and Employment Equity Element (in respect of businesses with 10 or more employees); and Medium and Larger Enterprises with an estimated maximum turnover greater than R50 million per annum must comply with all 2018 Mining Charter elements and targets.
+Thresholds for Diamond Beneficiators - Small Enterprises with an estimated maximum turnover of less than R 50 million per annum are exempt from complying with the Socio Economic Development element (in respect of businesses with less than 10 employees), however they must comply with the Ownership element (undefined), Human Resource Development Element; Medium and Larger Enterprises with an estimated maximum turnover greater than R50 million per annum must comply with all 2018 Mining Charter elements and targets.
+Thresholds for Diamond Dealers and Precious Metals Refiners.
+All 2018 Mining Charter elements and targets must be complied with, regardless of category, class or size.